-The test was so accurate I was creeped out when I read it.
+The test is so accurate I creep out when I read it.

-But, when passionate about something, INFP’s will go all in and can be highly focused on projects of the moment (i.e. landing that internship, dream job or making it as a freelancer).
+But when passionate about something, INFP’s will go all in and can be highly focused on projects of the moment.

 At first, I had mixed thoughts about getting this personality type.
 I wanted to take the test again and get something else.

-Still, since taking the test at the beginning of the year, I have much more of an understanding, appreciation and acceptance for how I operate and how I can turn it into opportunities for my business.
+Still, since taking the test at the beginning of the year, I have much more of an understanding, appreciation and acceptance for how I operate and how I can turn it into opportunities for making money.

 The clarity is amazing.